-Lotto Millionaire Raffle offers at least one guaranteed prize of £1 million in every draw, with 20 further awards of £20,000 on offer.
-It was launched on Saturday 10th October 2015, replacing Lotto Raffle, and one code for the game is automatically generated on your ticket for every line you play in the main Lotto game.
+The game offered at least one guaranteed prize of £1 million in every draw, with 20 further prizes of £20,000.
+Entry was free and you received one raffle code for every Lotto line you played.

 Odds of Winning

-|Draw Day||Odds of Winning|
+|Draw Day||Odds of winning a raffle prize|

-|Wednesday Lotto Draw||1 in 338,000 (based on estimated 7.1 million Lotto tickets sold)|
+|Wednesday||1 in 338,000 (based on estimated 7.1 million Lotto tickets sold)|

-|Saturday Lotto Draw||1 in 686,000 (based on estimated 14.4 million Lotto tickets sold)|
+|Saturday||1 in 686,000 (based on estimated 14.4 million Lotto tickets sold)|

 The final raffle took place on Saturday 17th November 2018, but you can still view results here.